 Thousands of medical workers continue to work 12-hour shifts.
 Millions of citizens adhere to social distancing orders daily.
 Hundreds of charity movements rally to support clusters.
 And still, some irresponsible individuals refuse to do their parts, undermining all that effort.

-So, if you do have to serve a quarantine period, consider it not as an inconvenience, but an opportunity to give back, to contribute to the fight.
+So, if you do have to serve a quarantine period, consider it not as an inconvenience, but an opportunity to give back, to contribute to the fight against the virus.

 For more stories, check out: